Checkout our FAQS for more information

 Who requires an Actuarial Certificate?

-An Actuarial Certificate is required by whoever is preparing the tax return for the superannuation fund.
+An Actuarial Certificate service is required by whoever is preparing the tax return for the superannuation fund.

 How and when is the Actuarial Certificate used?